 Joe relies more and more on his closest friends – Cappy, Zack and Angus – for support.
 His father is emotionally distant and his mother is gone from him completely as she stays in her darkened room in silence.

 This is one of Erdrich’s stronger books.
-It is heavy and intense with no lightness of spirit at all.
-I highly recommend it.
+It is heavy and intense with with some lightness of spirit to offset the intensity.

 Two themes that are interwoven at the same time.